 In a recent episode of the Negotiations Ninja podcast, I talked with Michael van Keulen (MVK)—the Chief Procurement Officer at Coupa Software.
 We talk about digital transformation in procurement and how many organizations are still resistant to change.
 MVK also talks about the importance of getting your stakeholders on board with any new implementation.

-Part of that process is making sure you choose the right software.
+Part of the digital transformation process is making sure you choose the right software.
 You need to think about the founding principles of any technology partner that you choose.
 Where did they come from?
 What is the architecture?
 Platforms need to be built on best practices.
 One of those best practices includes ensuring good, useable data.

 Benchmarking data at scale